Skip to contents

 se

 The standard error of the subgroup estimate.
-If this is missing, 95% confidence intervals of MDBU cannot be calculated.
+If this is missing, 95% confidence intervals cannot be calculated.

 favourable_indicator

-Records whether the indicator is favourable (1) or non-favourable (0).
+Records whether the indicator is favourable (1) or adverse (0).
 Favourable indicators measure desirable health events where the ultimate goal is to achieve a maximum level (such as skilled birth attendance).
-Non-favourable indicators measure undesirable health events where the ultimate goal is to achieve a minimum level (such as under-five mortality rate).
+Adverse indicators measure undesirable health events where the ultimate goal is to achieve a minimum level (such as under-five mortality rate).

 scaleval

 The scale of the indicator.
 For example, the scale of an indicator measured as a percentage is 100.
 The scale of an indicator measured as a rate per 1000 population is 1000.
+If this is missing, 95% confidence intervals cannot be calculated.

 sim